tr-o/google-sheets-data-visualization/README.md

 ![image](https://user-images.githubusercontent.com/98264095/231945108-cb43d055-275e-427b-9a4f-e1c7a43940d6.png)
 *Sample data visualization created using the provided Google Apps Script functions.*

 The repository contains two script files, `updateCharts.gs` and `updateTable.gs`, both of which work together to update charts and tables in the Google Sheets Dashboard.
 Additionally, a sample spreadsheet file, `sample_spreadsheet.xlsx`, is provided to demonstrate the implementation and usage of the scripts.
-This sample file contains example data and code, making it easier for you to test the project quickly.
+This sample file contains example data and charts.

 ## Project Purpose